 On top of this, raw feeders claim that their Alaskan Malamutes have fresher breath when eating a raw food diet.
 This is attributed to the fact that sugars and starches that sit in a Malamute’s mouth can cause rotting of the gums.

 If you regularly give your Malamute dental treats and practice good dental hygiene with them (something that should still be followed on a raw diet), this issue should be prevented.

 The shine of an Alaskan Malamute’s coat is often used as an indicator of their health.
 Glossier coats suggest a healthier dog compared to one whose coat is dull and dry.

 Raw feeders often brag about the condition of their Malamute’s coats.
 Many claim to see improvements to not only the glossiness but also to the softness and overall feel.

 The reality is that if your Malamute is consuming a balanced diet with all of the vitamins and nutrients they need, whether that be through a raw diet or kibble, their coat is bound to be shiny.

 Now, this is an advantage that we can believe.
-Alaskan Malamutes who are fed on a raw diet are said to have a better attitude towards their mealtimes.
+Alaskan Malamutes who are fed on a raw diet is said to have a better attitude towards their mealtimes.

-Alaskan Malamutes are highly food orientated so it makes sense for their behaviour to be altered by the food they are eating.
+Alaskan Malamutes are highly food orientated, so it makes sense for their behavior to be altered by the food they are eating.
 If a Malamute particularly likes their raw diet or is more satisfied by it, they may beg less in anticipation.

-There are some theories to suggest that eating a raw diet reignites old hunting instincts in Alaskan Malamutes which could alter their behaviours.
-There is no evidence to back this up though.
+There are some theories to suggest that eating a raw diet reignites old hunting instincts in Alaskan Malamutes, which could alter their behaviors.
+There is no evidence to back this up, though.